-The Master of Science in Nursing (MSN) program is designed for students who hold a bachelor's degrees in areas of study outside of nursing and are seeking new careers as registered nurses (RN).
+The Master of Science in Nursing (MSN) program is designed for students who hold a bachelor's degree in areas of study outside of nursing and are seeking new careers as registered nurses (RN).

 The program prepares students for licensure as RNs while integrating graduate-level study that prepares them for positions as clinical nurse leaders (CNLs).

 View a MSN for Non-nurses program informational webinar